HomeDiscoverContact

 How to submit an appeal

-Fallback email: moderation@nythy.com with account id and statementId
+Fallback email: [email protected] with your account id and the decision reference

 1. Review by a human moderator (goal: different from initial decision-maker, not technically guaranteed)

-2. Statuses: pending → under_review → upheld / overturned
+2. Statuses: pending → under review → upheld or overturned

 3. Target motivated response: 14 business days (not enforced by automatic timer)

-4. If appeal admitted (overturned), lifting the restriction requires additional admin processing
+4. If the appeal is upheld, lifting the restriction requires additional administrative processing

 In accordance with Article 17 of the DSA, every removal or restriction decision is accompanied by a clear explanation of reasons (Statement of Reasons), including the legal basis, facts and available remedies.